-During my stay in Bordeaux, only 2013 white grapes were picked and potential of these is expected to be excellent in terms of fruit intensity and acidity, despite very bad conditions in Spring and early summer.
+During my stay in Bordeaux, only 2013 white grapes were picked and potential of these is expected to be excellent in terms of fruit intensity and acidity, despite very bad weather conditions in Spring and early summer.
 Some places they started harvesting Merlot but not grapes for sweet whites.
 It'll be interesting to see, what Bordeaux will be capable of this time.
-Because of rain in beginninig of September and beginning of October, there's a risk of botrytis, which forces properties to harvest early and grapes grapes with higher acidity and not 100% fully ripe skins (phenolic ripeness), but it seems now (9th October) that botrytis did very little damage as dry wind and cooler temperatures from north/north east prevented spreading of it.
+Because of rain in the beginning of September and beginning of October, there's a risk of botrytis, which forced properties to harvest early and grapes with higher acidity and not 100% fully ripe skins (phenolic ripeness), but it seemed (9th October) that botrytis did very little damage as dry wind and cooler temperatures from north/northeast prevented spreading of it.
 All in this vintage was characterized by unfavourable weather conditions and lack of ripeness.

 Here are my impressions: